daniyyell-dev/daniyyell-dev.github.io/_posts/Threat_Hunting/2024-10-08-Analyzing-AsyncRAT-Infection-Traffic-with-SELKS.md

 *Fig 21: VirusTotal Scan*

-## Conclusion

-In summary, the comprehensive investigation into the incident, aided by the SELKS platform, has provided invaluable insights into the malicious activities associated with the downloaded files.
-By utilising SELKS for traffic analysis and correlation, we were able to trace the origin of the attacks, decode suspicious payloads, and identify the potential use of malware such as AsyncRAT.
-The analysis of the `XLM.txt` and `MDM.jpg` files revealed malicious PowerShell code and encoded binary data, which we later decoded.

-The results from VirusTotal further confirmed the malicious nature of the `decoded_file.exe` file, highlighting the significance of collaborative threat intelligence platforms in understanding and mitigating cyber risks.
-Additionally, the detection of a malicious SSL certificate confirmed that it was indeed AsyncRAT.

-Through this investigation, we demonstrated the efficacy of combining network analysis tools like SELKS with file analysis platforms to uncover hidden malware threats.
-The discovery of obfuscated malware within seemingly benign files underscores the importance of thorough analysis in identifying sophisticated threats.
-Our findings highlight the need for ongoing vigilance and the implementation of robust detection measures to combat evolving malware techniques.

 ### Indicators of Compromise (IOC)

 Here are the indicators of compromise (IOC) related to the observed malicious activity: